AnnieL66/TipCalculator/README.md

 The following **additional** features are implemented:

+- [ ] User can use the tip slider to select tip range from 10% to 25%
-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] User can use the split slider to split the total amount by number of people

 ## Video Walkthrough